-- he expected final topography of the site with any excavations, waste areas and dam sites on suitably scaled maps.
-Illustrate the proposed final land uses. - 8.2.9 Describe and illustrate where final voids and uncompacted overburden and workings at the end of operations would lie in relation to flood levels up to and including the 'probable maximum flood level' based on the Bureau of Meteorology's 'probable maximum precipitation' forecast for the locality. - 8.2.10 Describe rehabilitation success criteria that would be used to measure progress and completion. - 8.2.11 Notwithstanding that management techniques may improve over the life of the project, and legislative requirements may change, the EIS needs to give confidence that all potential high-impact elements of the project (e.g. spoil dumps, voids, tailings and water management dams, creek diversions, subsidence areas, etc) are capable of being managed and rehabilitated to achieve acceptable land use capabilities/suitability, to be stable and self-sustaining and to prevent upstream and downstream surface and groundwater contamination.
+- 8.2.8 Develop a preferred rehabilitation strategy that would minimise the amount of land disturbed at any one time, and minimise the residual loss of land and water bodies with ecological or productive value.
+Show he expected final topography of the site with any excavations, waste areas and dam sites on suitably scaled maps.
+Illustrate the proposed final land uses. - 8.2.9 Describe and illustrate where final voids and uncompacted overburden and workings at the end of operations would lie in relation to flood levels up to and including the 'probable maximum flood level' based on the Bureau of Meteorology's 'probable maximum precipitation' forecast for the locality. - 8.2.10 Describe the rehabilitation completion criteria that would be used to measure progress and completion.
+Refer to Rehabilitation requirements for mining resource activities guideline (EHP, 2014). - 8.2.11 Notwithstanding that management techniques may improve over the life of the project, and legislative requirements may change, the EIS needs to give confidence that all potential high-impact elements of the project (e.g. spoil dumps, voids, tailings and water management dams, creek diversions, subsidence areas, etc) are capable of being managed and rehabilitated to achieve acceptable land use capabilities/suitability, to be stable and self-sustaining and to prevent upstream and downstream surface and groundwater contamination.